-One aspect of a plant-based diet that often leads to confusion is that the term ‘plant-based’ is now frequently used to describe vegan products – and the majority of people use the term to refer to a 100 per cent plant diet – however, some people who class themselves as plant-based may still include small amounts of animal products, such as eggs or honey, in their diet.
+One aspect of a plant-based diet that often leads to confusion is that the term plant-based is now frequently used to describe vegan products – and the majority of people use the term to refer to a 100 per cent plant diet.

 What is a whole foods plant-based diet?

-Perhaps you’ve come across the term ‘whole foods plant-based’ (WFPB) before and have wondered what the difference between this and a regular plant-based diet is?
+Perhaps you’ve come across the term ‘whole food plant based’ (WFPB) before and have wondered what the difference between this and a regular plant-based diet is?

 With more people cutting animal products from their diets than ever before and adopting the term ‘plant-based’ to describe this way of eating, the term ‘whole foods plant-based’ is now the popular description for a plant-based diet that consists solely of natural, healthy foods originating from plants.